DrSoulain/PREVIS/README.md

 [![astropy](http://img.shields.io/badge/powered%20by-AstroPy-orange.svg?style=flat)](http://www.astropy.org/)

-PREVIS is a module to easily determine whether an astronomical source is observable with the current interferometric facilities in the world.
-It can perform a single object research (`previs_search`) or a multiple object research (`previs_survey`).
+PREVIS is a Python module that provides functions to help determine the observability of astronomical sources in a few lines of code.
+One can perform a single object search (`previs_search`) or a multiple-objects search (`previs_survey`).
-This search uses data from the Virtual Observatory (OV), such as:
+These functions use data from the Virtual Observatory (OV), such as:

 - Spectral Energy Distribution (SED) from [Vizier](http://vizier.u-strasbg.fr/vizier/sed/).
 - Magnitudes: visible (V, R, G), near-infrared (J, H, K) and mid-infrared (L, M, N).
 The SED